 Fix 1: Reseat the Display Flex Cable

-Time: 30-60 minutes | Cost: Free | Success rate: 65%
+Time: 30-60 minutes | Cost: Free | Success rate: 65% (screenproblems.com)

-This is the fix most repair guides skip, but it resolves the majority of laptop screen green lines.
+This is the fix most guides skip, but it resolves the majority of laptop screen green lines.

 Steps:

-- Locate the display ribbon cable - it connects near the hinge
+- Locate the display ribbon cable — it connects near the hinge on the motherboard

 - Reconnect firmly — push until the clip locks